burikhin/surl/README.md

 ## Bonus number 2

-I have added an experimental branch 'exp' with a program I have written in golang as a alternative to the Laravel workers included in the project, it is multithreaded and gives significan performance gains compared to running multiple queue workers (The best result I have gotten so far on 1M records import is ~ 30s for 5 workers on the php side, and with with golang and goroutines the best result I got was about ~ 10s).
+I have added an experimental branch 'exp' with a program I have written in golang as a alternative to the Laravel workers included in the project.
+It is multithreaded and gives significan performance gains compared to running multiple queue workers, at least with the tests a have do so far (The best result I have gotten on 1M records import is ~ 30s for 5 workers on the php side, and with with golang and goroutines the best result I got was about ~ 10s).

 The idea is to run the console golang program from the dispatched laravel job, passing in the file to be processed.
-If you are quirious to try it out switch to the 'exp' branch and compile the go executable.
+If you are qurious to try it out switch to the 'exp' branch and compile the go executable.

 From the root directory do: